Frequently Asked Questions About Residence Life at SUNY Plattsburgh

 Storage is located in eight residence halls.
 Students must tag any item stored with date, name and home address.
 Items unclaimed after one year will be discarded at the discretion of the college.
 (See "What about Insurance?" above.)

 Bicycles must be stored in student rooms.
 Bicycle racks are available outside many residence halls and academic buildings.
 Residents are free to leave belongings in their rooms over break periods but are encouraged to take valuables with them.

 Students who violate policies can expect to experience the consequences of those decisions.
 Generally, a student will be referred to the Judicial Coordinator.
 If the incident is confusing and requires investigation, the student is a repeat violator, or the situation is particularly serious a hearing may be scheduled.
 If a violation is determined, the coordinator will decide on sanctions or consequences appropriate to the case.
 Sanctions may include a reprimand, a reprimand with conditions, probation, a judicial registration record hold, suspension or dismissal.
-For a complete listing of rules as they relate to living in a residence hall at Plattsburgh State, you can contact the Housing Office for a paper copy or download the Housing Manual.
-(Note: this 140kb PDF file requires the latest version of Acrobat Reader, which is available as a free download. )
+For a complete listing of rules as they relate to living in a residence hall at SUNY Plattsburgh, you can contact the Housing Office for a paper copy or download the On-Campus Housing Manual.
+(Note: this 556KB PDF file requires Acrobat Reader, which is available as a free download. )